microsoft/CCF/doc/overview/governance.rst

 Finally, operators could:

--	Propose new nodes (TR, Section IV D)
+-	Propose new nodes
 -	Notify the members, who would have to review and vote on the proposal

 Operators would not be able to add or remove members or users to the service.
 They would not be able to update the code of the service (and therefore apply security patches).
 Because they could propose new nodes, but would require member votes before nodes are allowed to participate in the network, the operators' ability to mitigate node failures may be limited and delayed.

-This model keeps operators out of the trust boundary for the service.
+This model keeps operators completely out of the trust boundary for the service.

 Operating members
 ~~~~~~~~~~~~~~~~~

-If network operators are made members, they could have the ability to:
+If network operators are members, they can have the ability to:

 -	Update code (in particular, apply security patches)
 -	Add and remove nodes to and from the network

-Essentially, operators gain the ability to fix security issues and mitigate service degradation of the network.
+Essentially, operators have the ability to fix security issues and mitigate service degradation of the network.
 In this situation however, the operator is inside the trust boundary.

 The constitution can limit or remove the operating members' ability to: